IvanBanny/Jester-TimeSFormer/README.md

 **20BN-Jester Dataset:** A large-scale video dataset for hand gesture recognition, containing 27 classes of common gestures.
 Training is performed on 16-frame sequences, with frames resized to 224x224 pixels.

 ## Model:
-The implementation follows the TimeSFormer (Time-Space Transformer) architecture with:
+The implementation follows the TimeSformer (Time-Space Transformer) architecture with:
 - **Patch embedding** layer that divides each frame into 16x16 patches
 - **Separate temporal and spatial attention** mechanisms in each transformer block
 - Architecture specifications: